-(22) Charles de Lorraine arrived to this event late due to a French boycott.
-One document produced at this event was the Index Librorum Prohibitorum, which was officially discontinued by Paul the Sixth.
-Provisions of (+) this council mandated that Catholic realms adopt the Gregorian calendar and set the number of sacraments at seven.
+(27) Charles de Lorraine arrived to this event late due to a French boycott.
+Paradise Lost and Candide were later added to one document produced at this event, the Index (+) Librorum Prohibitorum, which was officially discontinued by Paul the Sixth.
+Provisions of this council mandated that Catholic realms adopt the Gregorian calendar and set the number of sacraments at seven.
 Sparking the Counter () Reformation by rejecting Protestantism, for the points, what is this sixteenth-century church council?